-The San Diego Navy Shipyard, otherwise known as the Naval Base San Diego, has long history of asbestos use dating back to 1918.
-During the shipyard’s highest peak during the the 1940s, over 5,000 ships were repaired, overhauled, and manufactured.
+The San Diego Navy Shipyard, otherwise known as the Naval Base San Diego, has a long history of asbestos use dating back to 1918.
+During the shipyard’s peak, the 1940s, over 5,000 ships were repaired, overhauled, and manufactured.

 National Steel and Shipbuilding Company (NASSCO)

-San Diego’s NASSCO was used to build and repair ships with many asbestos products from the early 1900s until the 1970s, the NASSCO facility in San Diego made many ships.
-Typical products that contained asbestos ranged from tiles, pipes, compounds, plaster, epoxies, and many more.
-In addition to mechanics handling these products, numerous contractors worked as installers at the shipyard and were therefore exposed to dangerous asbestos fibers.
+From the early 1900s until the 1970s, the NASSCO facility in San Diego made many ships.
+Typical products that contained asbestos included tiles, pipes, compounds, plaster, epoxies, and insulation.
+Many workers and contractors at the shipyard and were therefore exposed to dangerous asbestos fibers.

 Schools and Hospitals Associated with Asbestos Use in San Diego

 Many older schools and hospitals in San Diego were built when asbestos was in heavy use in the construction industry.
 A lot of these buildings are still in use today.

 Recently employees in the San Diego City Administration Building had to be evacuated over asbestos found in ceiling tiles.
 Contractors working on the building’s sprinkler system caused part of the ceiling to come down, and asbestos fibers were detected.
 The fibers contaminated the air and surfaces, putting workers at risk.

 While the incident was quickly cleaned and handled, it illustrates how many buildings in San Diego and other cities still pose a risk.
 Here are some other buildings in the city known to have asbestos: